doitintl/iris3/README.md

    Cloud Scheduler cron to relabel them.
 (We label on-event only for creation events, so Cloud Scheduler is the way to relabel mutated state.)

    f.
-For resources where labeling must be skipped under certain conditions (like GCE Instances, where labeling must be skipped for GKE Nodes, as doing so would cause them to be replaced), override `block_labeling()` and return `True` where needed.
+For resources where labeling must be skipped under certain conditions, override `block_labeling()` and return `True` where needed.

 2. Add your API to the `required_svcs`  in `deploy.sh`